(855) 575-6376

 • Vinyl floor tiles

-Asbestos was a popular building material because it is naturally fire and heat resistant, stable, durable, flexible, and an excellent electrical insulator.
 Today, thousands of homes and buildings that were constructed prior to 1980 in New York still contain asbestos.
+It is crucial to address asbestos hazards to prevent significant health risks to tenants.
 The asbestos in these products may be released into the air with any amount of disturbance, such as home renovations or a hole being punched in the wall.

 What Are a Landlord’s Responsibilities Regarding Asbestos?

 Landlords have a legal obligation to maintain the safety of the units and buildings that they rent to tenants.
 This obligation involves regularly inspecting the property, fixing any known defects or hazards, and warning tenants of known health or safety risks.
-When it comes to asbestos in a house or apartment, a landlord in New York has a legal responsibility to obey federal and state regulations.
-These regulations generally require landlords to:

 • Test for asbestos in the walls or other components of a rental building.